-&lt;sup>64 These traditional missions are providing assistance to victims, conducting surveys, publishing reports and issuing recommendations.
+&lt;sup>69 These traditional missions are providing assistance to victims, conducting surveys, publishing reports and issuing recommendations.

-Name of the parties: A. Geensens and others v.
-Flemish Region
+Name of the court: Constitutional Court (formerly Cour d'arbitrage, henceforth Cour Constitutionnelle)

-Reference number: Judgment no. 152/2005 of the Constitutional Court
+Date of decision: 5 October 2005 Name of the parties: A. Geensens and others v.
+Flemish Region Reference number: Judgment no. 152/2005 of the Constitutional Court Address of the webpage: www.const-court.be